-Thought leaders are more than just successful businessmen and women.
-They are individuals who are seen as authorities in their fields.
-They are go-to resources when someone is seeking expertise.
-In addition, thought leaders profit, in some way, from being seen as an authority on a topic.
-This usually means that businesses get more clients because of the connection to the thought leader or that the thought leader’s contributions to the discussion are turned into courses, speaking tours and social media campaigns.
-These things amplify the message further, making the thought leader even more sought after.
+Thought leaders are more than successful businesspeople.
+They are professionals who are seen as authorities in their fields and as go-to resources when someone is seeking expertise.
+Being perceived as an authority on a topic is beneficial.
+Status as a thought leader brings increased popularity as individuals seek out advice and authoritative figures.
+Businesses can profit from being associated with a thought leader and may even leverage a thought leader's knowledge into courses, podcasts or speaking tours.
+These events amplify the message further, making the thought leader even more sought after.

 Thought leaders are not born.
 They are made through experience and passion for their business.
-Of course, they have to be experts in their field, but it goes beyond that.
-They must also be:
+Of course, they need industry expertise, but it goes beyond that.
+They must also have other qualities.

-When you are at events, you do not have to speak to the most important people in the room.
-In fact, you probably want to go out of your way to engage the people who you recognize as just starting off.
-Speak with them and be open to feedback.
-Hearing from someone new can help you consider how your message is being received.
-And, in accepting feedback, you are showing that you are approachable and willing to consider new ways of doing business.
+When you are at events, there is no need to speak to the most important people in the room.
+In fact, it may be best to engage the people you recognize as just starting off.
+Tell them your thoughts and be open to feedback.
+Hearing from someone new can help you understand how your message is being received.
+In accepting feedback, you not only learn something useful but also show that you are approachable and open to new ideas.

-Thought leaders share the stories of their journeys so that others can see that success is possible.
+Leaders share the stories of their journeys so that others can see that success is possible.
 Transparency about personal issues, failures and roadblocks reminds the audience that thought leaders are human.
-You want your audience to see your journey as one that they can make too.
-You want them to see your success and know they could have it.
-Otherwise, your message is not meaningful and you become just another voice.
+You want the people in your audience to see your journey as one they can make too.
+You want them to see your success and know they could achieve the same results.
+Otherwise, your message is not meaningful to them and you become just another voice.

 Thought leadership is not created by firing off a blog and hoping it gains traction.
-It takes years to become an expert in your field, to make the connections needed to be seen as an authority and to craft your platform and message so that it resonates with people.
-Thought leaders have personal drive and the willingness to devote their time to their goals.
+It takes years to become an expert in your field, to make the connections and to craft your platform and message so that it resonates with people.
+Thought leaders have personal drive and the willingness to devote time to their goals.

 Thought leaders show persistence by publishing new material and social media content regularly.
-They read everything they can that is related to their industry.
-They publicly comment on new materials posted by others.
-They make themselves available to the media.
-They appear in public at networking events and industry nights.
+They read everything they can about their industry and publicly comment on new materials posted by others.
+They make themselves available to the media and often appear in public at networking events and industry nights.
 They offer education and mentorship to spread their message and support others.